trueauracoral/badminton/README.md

 - Finnessing net to ball collision
 - Made a sidebar canvas that shows from a side view perspective what's going on with the ball
     - It works decently well.
 Math is hard.
+## 10/28/25
+- Made an arrow in desmos
+The idea is that the way the ball travels an arrow will stem from the player
+- Q moves the arrow left
+- E moves the arrow right
+- X increases radius speed